li9com/learn-docker/lab05-managing-container/README.md

 33f8a4d3b6e5        httpd               "httpd-foreground"   7 minutes ago       Exited (0) 7 minutes ago                       sleepy_bassi
 ```

-Note! "docker ps" should not show the container you stopped
+Note! "docker ps" should not show the container you stopped.

 - Start the container again